-To jump straight to a non-consecutive frame, without triggering the intermediate frames, use the arrow buttons around the Cued value display buttons to select the hundreds and tens digits, then one of the ten xxN buttons to select the ones digit.
-The xxN buttons also perform the jump, making the cued frame current.
-For example, if the cued frame shows 53x and you click the xx8 piston then the stepper's current frame will immediately become 538, jumping directly from whatever the current frame was previously.
+Use the double-arrow and single-arrow buttons around the Cued value display to select the desired 3-digit frame number, then use the Trigger button to perform the jump, making the three-digit cued frame current.
+For example, if the cued frame shows 538 and you click the Trigger piston then the stepper's current frame will immediately become 538 too, jumping directly from whatever the current frame was previously.